d2cube/d2cube/readme.md

 ## TODO
 So much to do, so little time, so much fun.

-- [ ] Figure out logic on calculating and displaying stats and properties.
 - [ ] Check/verify recipes
 - [ ] Create item instances (rolls)
 - [ ] Cleanup code (share utils/transforms/mappers/predicates)